 Sickle cell disease affects millions of people worldwide.
 It is most common among people whose ancestors come from Africa; Mediterranean countries such as Greece, Turkey, and Italy; the Arabian Peninsula; India; and Spanish-speaking regions in South America, Central America, and parts of the Caribbean.

+Mutations in the HBB gene cause sickle cell disease.
+The HBB gene provides instructions for making one part of hemoglobin.
 Hemoglobin consists of four protein subunits, typically, two subunits called alpha-globin and two subunits called beta-globin.
 The HBB gene provides instructions for making beta-globin.
 Various versions of beta-globin result from different mutations in the HBB gene.
 One particular HBB gene mutation produces an abnormal version of beta-globin known as hemoglobin S (HbS).
 Other mutations in the HBB gene lead to additional abnormal versions of beta-globin such as hemoglobin C (HbC) and hemoglobin E (HbE).
 HBB gene mutations can also result in an unusually low level of beta-globin; this abnormality is called beta thalassemia.

 Abnormal versions of beta-globin can distort red blood cells into a sickle shape.
 The sickle-shaped red blood cells die prematurely, which can lead to anemia.
 Sometimes the inflexible, sickle-shaped cells get stuck in small blood vessels and can cause serious medical complications.